abdechahidely/links_grabber/README.md

 # links_grabber

-This software is based on a three python file:
+This software is based on a three python files:

     seek.py
     worker.py